 It is my delight to bring you meaty prehistoric novels.
 I hope to do so for many years to come.

 I spent my youth gallivanting around Southeast Asia with my husband, learning languages and crossing cultures, and writing anthropological and linguistic reports.
 Now I live in the Western United States and home school three active boys, plus various rabbits and chickens.
 My experiences with anthropology, travel, and motherhood inform my writing.

-My first two books are out!
-The Long Guest and The Strange Land are the beginning of The Scattering Trilogy.
+I am the author of The Scattering Trilogy, consisting of The Long Guest, The Strange Land, and The Great Snake.
 You can read about them, and find links to buy them, on my Books page.
 You can sign up for e-mails on my Contact page.
 Or, feel free to poke around on the blog for rants and research.

 Here’s What Readers are Saying about The Long Guest